simeononsecurity/Shodan_PS/README.md

 ```
 PS C:\Program Files\WindowsPowerShell\Modules\Shodan_PS> Set-ChildItem -Recurse *.psm1 | Import-Module
 ```
 Now you can run any of the scripts as a module via powershell.
-For detailed instructions please see the table of contents below: